|Theme:||Jesus came to heal and forgive. 3rd Sunday after the Epiphany - Year C|

 When God created us, he wanted us to be happy and well.
 He didn't intend for us to be unhappy and sick.
 He never wanted people to be crippled or blind.
 But sadly, something happened -- and that something was sin.
 When Adam and Eve sinned in the Garden of Eden, they changed life for all of us.
 But God still loved us and he had a plan to make us well again.
 Jesus knew God's plan too.

-One day Jesus was in Nazareth on the Sabbath so he went to the synagogue as he always did.
+One day Jesus was in Nazareth on the Sabbath so he went to the temple as he always did.
 When he stood up to read the Scriptures, he was handed the book of the prophet Isaiah.
 He looked through the book until he found the part that said, "The Lord's Spirit has come to me and has chosen me to tell the good news to the poor.
 He has sent me to free the prisoners, give sight to the blind, and to set everyone free from their suffering."

 When he had finished reading, he handed the book back to the man who was in charge and sat down.
 Everyone in the place was looking at Jesus and waiting to see what he would say.